 Now for the fun part.
 I will say these took me a few tries to get right.
 Once I was sure I had the recipe right, I played around with the cooking technique until I figured out a way (in my opinion) that was easiest!

-- Make the batter according to the recipe instructions.
+Make the batter according to the recipe instructions listed in full below in the printable recipe card.
 Make sure you’ve whipped your egg whites to stiff peaks before folding them into the batter to ensure the right texture and height of your pancakes!

 In every other recipe I researched, you would cook the pancakes equally on both sides, and use tongs to flip the entire mold over halfway through the cooking process.